parrt/cs601/lectures/threads.md

 Or, I'm waiting on you and you're waiting on me.
 Jim was waiting on me to tell him when I finished something and I was waiting on him.

 Dining philosophers: think and eat.
 Get 2 students and some knives or chopsticks from the cafeteria.
 Must have two to eat but only one in front of you.
 Everybody grabs to the right and then waits for stick on left.
 Deadlock.
 If not available, wait until it is then eat.
 Get a cookie for student volunteers.
 One possibly solution is to have one philospher as a nonconformist: grabs left first.
 If they are greedy they starve.
 Could also have the grabbing of two sticks be synchronized so at least the first n-1 guys guy will finish.

-## Avoidance

-No universal solution.
-Redflags:

-* watch out when x<->y and access methods are synchronized.
-* watch out for unsatisfied conditions.
-* watch out for lots of threads competing for limited resources.